kimmyd70/drf-api-permissions-postgres/README.md

 1. Research web hosting sites capable of working with Docker

 2. NOTE no money is required for this lab but you may choose to create a trial account.

+### Other
+1. Add CORS headers using django-cors-headers

+2. Whitelist allowed origins

+3. Handling collecting static files so that browsable API renders nicely.

+4. Host database in a location other than where Django site is hosted.(see below)
 __________________

 ### Storage Options